-Plant design is optimised to leverage state-of-the-art, highselectivity EO catalysts and enables at least three years’ operation between catalyst changes at an average catalyst selectivity of about 90%.
+Both the Shell MASTER process and the Shell OMEGA process are based on and optimised around the use of state-of-the-art CRI EO catalysts with high selectivity and high stability that enable at least three years of operation between catalyst changes at an average catalyst selectivity of about 90%.

-The Shell MASTER process makes use of CRI’s latest high-selectivity EO catalyst that can run for three years at about 90% average selectivity.
-Longer run lengths can also be accommodated.
-The process co-produces DEG and TEG.
+The Shell MASTER process co-produces DEG and TEG.
 The MEG yield is typically 90–92%, depending on customer requirements.

-The Shell OMEGA process also uses CRI high-selectivity EO catalyst, and offers significant advantages compared with conventional processes.
+The Shell OMEGA process produces MEG only, and offers significant advantages compared with conventional processes.
 For instance, it:

-- has a MEG selectivity in excess of 99%, which means that virtually no lower-value DEG or TEG is produced;
+- has a MEG selectivity in excess of 99%, which means that virtually no DEG or TEG is co-produced;

 - uses about 20% less steam at equal EO selectivity; and

-In addition, a Shell OMEGA plant costs 10% less to build for the same yield.
+In addition, a Shell OMEGA plant costs about 10% less to build for the same yield.

 Since Shell started licensing its EO/EG technology in 1956, more than 70 Shell-designed EO/EG units were commissioned or are currently under construction.